hackclub/putting-the-you-in-cpu/README.md

 	</p>
 </div>

-We pretty thoroughly understand `execve` now.
-At the end of most paths, the kernel will reach a final program containing machine code for it to launch.
-Typically, a setup process is required before actually jumping to the code — for example, different parts of the program have to be loaded into the right places in memory.
-Each program needs different amounts of memory for different things, so we have standard file formats that specify how to set up a program for execution.
-While Linux supports many such formats, the most common format by far is *ELF* (executable and linkable format).
+> **Aside: are elves everywhere?**
+>
 > When you run an app or command-line program on Linux, it's exceedingly likely that it's an ELF binary.
-On macOS, the de-facto format is [Mach-O](https://en.wikipedia.org/wiki/Mach-O) instead, which does all the same things as ELF but slightly differently.
-On Windows, `.exe` files use the [Portable Executable](https://en.wikipedia.org/wiki/Portable_Executable) format which is, again, basically the same thing.
+However, on macOS the de-facto format is  [Mach-O](https://en.wikipedia.org/wiki/Mach-O) instead.
+Mach-O does all the same things as ELF but is structured differently.
+On Windows, .exe files use the [Portable Executable](https://en.wikipedia.org/wiki/Portable_Executable) format which is, again, a different format with the same concept.

 In the Linux kernel, ELF binaries are handled by the `binfmt_elf` handler, which is more complex than many other handlers and contains thousands of lines of code.
 It's responsible for parsing out certain details from the ELF file and using them to load the process into memory and execute it.

-*I ran some command-line kung fu to sort binfmts by line count:*
+*I ran some command-line kung fu to sort binfmt handlers by line count:*

 <!-- name: Shell session -->
 ```